Curator of Insects

 Luciana is an Entomologist with expertise in taxonomy and evolution of egg parasitoid wasps in the family Platygastridae (Hymenoptera).
 She is also interested in the development and utilization of biodiversity informatics tools to facilitate and expedite the description and documentation of new species.
 She is a supporter of Open Access (unrestricted access and unrestricted reuse) for all scientific literature.

-As the Curator of the Triplehorn Insect Collection she is leading the effort to upgrade the curatorial status of vasts portions of the collection's holdings, including the beetles, butterflies and moths, cicadas, among others.
-As a result of this effort was the publication of a catalogue of all beetle primary types held in the collection (Musetti, Molotievskiy, & Johnson, 2020).
+As the Curator of the Triplehorn Insect Collection she is leading the effort to upgrade the curatorial status of vast portions of the collection's holdings, including the beetles, butterflies and moths, cicadas, bees and wasps, among others.
+She and her co-authors recently published a catalogue of all beetle primary types held in the collection (Musetti, Molotievskiy, & Johnson, 2020).